sfurlani/SwiftStyleGuide/README.md

 Extensions are a great way to encapsulate code functionality and provide documentable scope.

 A class should be extended for each protocol it adheres to.
-This both provides in-line documentation and avoids the need for the macro `#pragma mark - <UITableViewDelegate>`
+This both provides in-line documentation and avoids the need for the macro `#pragma mark - <UITableViewDelegate>` (although adding `//Mark -` is still OK)

 ```swift
 class MyViewController : UIViewController {